NicolasCayet/composer-repository-homemade/README.md

 2.2 After creating and pushing a composer.json root file into repo-composer.git, build command works ! => Create www/ directory

-3. Create Apache’s virtual host for your Composer Repository; DocumentRoot set on previously created’s directory `www/`
+3. Create Apache virtual host for your Composer Repository; DocumentRoot set on previously created directory `www/`

-4. Add a require-dev `justfortest/repo1` in our Client application’s composer.json file
+4. Add a require-dev `justfortest/repo1` in our Client application's composer.json file

-4.1 Client’s composer.phar install does not work (`justfortest/repo1 not found`) without registering our composer repo
+4.1 Client composer.phar install does not work (`justfortest/repo1 not found`) without registering our composer repo